 In the small Fjordgård, there are some hotel rooms available for accommodation, but they must be booked well in advance.
 Therefore, it is not easy to find overnight accommodation near Grytetippen trailhead, except for hikers with a van and very adventurous hikers.

 It was the last hot week of July, Grytetippen was the last mountain I climbed in Senja.
 I enjoyed the mountain power hiking and training for trail running, as my usual uphill training views are quite not the same.
+I was also happy as the treatment for my low ferritin and iron deficiency seemed to work!

 It was already getting dark in Fjordgård when I arrived from the trail run in Barden.
 Finding a place to stay for the night was difficult.
 On the north side of the Fjordgård tunnel there were some exotic spots next to the road.
 Judging by the remains of fire pits, people regularly spent the night on the exotic spots.
 And the best spot was already taken by a van.